also known as Greatest Films (http://www.filmsite.org/ and http://www.greatestfilms.org/)

 - Greatest Film Star Roles and Legends - with filmographies

-- Memorable Film Quotes - with fun quizzes
+- Memorable Film Quotes

 - Complete Study of Film Genres - westerns, musicals,